Planning Your Trip

 Jet Skiing

 You can rent jet skis from a few different major beaches in Phuket.
-You’ll need cash to pay, and
+You’ll need cash to pay, and make sure you try at least a bit to haggle with them!

 Location: Various - e.g. Bang Tao Beach (near Catch Beach Club), Patong Beach